MiraldiLab/maxATAC/docs/readme/prepare.md

 ### `-skip_dedup`, `--skip_deduplication`

-It is important to remove PCR duplicates from your ATAC-seq data if you have not done so already.
-Include this flag to perform PCR deduplication of the input BAM file if you know that it has not been deduplicated.
-Skipping this step will speed up data processing.
-Defualt: False
+It is important to remove PCR duplicates from your ATAC-seq data.
+By default `maxatac prepare` deduplicates the input BAM file; include this flag to **skip** deduplication if you know the BAM has already been deduplicated, which speeds up processing.
+Default: False (deduplication is performed)

 ### `-slop`, `--slop`